Raptor3um/ravencore-node/docs/scaffold.md

 # Scaffold
-A collection of functions for creating, managing, starting, stopping and interacting with a Ravencore node.
+A collection of functions for creating, managing, starting, stopping and interacting with a rtmcore node.

 ## Install
 This function will add a service to a node by installing the necessary dependencies and modifying the `rtmcore-node.json` configuration.